Getting glasses for the first time?

 Caring for your glasses

 Always carry your prescription glasses in a glasses case to protect them from accidental damage.
-It’s also important to not to place them lens-down on a surface as this can result in scratched lens.
+It’s also important to not place them lens-down on a surface as this can result in scratched lens.
 Another tip is to keep an eye on the screws that hold the frame together and if one becomes loose, tighten it before it falls out.
 You should clean your glasses regularly with a lens cloth and a lens cleaner.
 It’s also important to always handle your glasses gently as it’s easy to bend the shape of the frames.

 Should you consider contact lenses?